petros-d/docs/docs/develop-locally.md

 ### Astronomer Runtime

 Your `Dockerfile` includes a reference to Astronomer Runtime.
 Packaged into a Debian-based Docker image, Astronomer Runtime extends the Apache Airflow open source project to provide you with differentiated functionality that centers around reliability, efficiency, and performance.
+For more information on what's included in Runtime and how it's released, see [Runtime Versioning](runtime-versioning).

 The Docker image you'll find in your Dockerfile by default is: